 What is GoProof?

 GoProof is a graphic asset approval tool created by British software developer Oppolis that was established in 2003 in Telford.
-The company offers several other services, but GoProof seems to be their flagman.
-I have to admit, the company knows their industry, and their software has a range of cool features.
-The main drawback – getting additional information about the tool is quite problematic since there are very few reviews, and GoProof pricing is not provided on the official website.
-Anyway, enough of the chit-chat, let’s check what they have on the table!
+The company offers several other services, but GoProof is their flagman.
+I must admit, the company knows its industry, and its software has many cool features.
+The main drawback – getting additional information about the tool is quite problematic since there are very few reviews, and GoProof pricing is still not provided on the official website since the time I last updated this review and until now.
+Anyway, enough of the chit-chat, let’s check what they have on the table and if there are any updates!

 - The tool’s home page is divided into several sections: Clients, Proofs, Activity Timeline, and Insights.
-Up above you can see a screenshot from the gallery-like Proofs page, where you can arrange your files and projects.
+Above, you can see a screenshot from the gallery-like Proofs page, where you can arrange your files and projects.

-- In the upper side of the page, there is some statistical information about all your proofs and account usage, which is pretty convenient.
+- On the upper side of the page, there is some statistical information about all your proofs and account usage, which is pretty convenient.

-- Proofing tool does not reduce the size of your images or documents and allows to zoom them without any quality losses.
+- The proofing tool does not reduce the size of your images or documents and allows you to zoom them without any quality losses.

 - The widest range of mark-up tools ever: Push pin, Box, Ruler, Strike (a special tool for removing text), Highlight, Tick, Cross, Arrow, Question mark, Draw, and Range for video files.
 There’s no chance that any comment will be misunderstood, but, at the same time, I’m not sure if it is not too much.
-Anyway, I reckon it’s rather a matter of taste.
+Anyway, I reckon it’s rather a matter of taste and need.

-- Proofing tool supports real-time communication in comments which makes getting feedback tons easier.
+- The proofing tool supports real-time communication in comments, making getting feedback much easier.

 - The weak spot of the tool is its compare mode.
-To put it simply, there is only one button by pressing and releasing which you can toggle-switch between two versions.
-Also, you can open the previous version in the new window and compare them manually, which is not really convenient since you have to adjust your windows’ position.
-Steals time that could be used for production.
+Simply put, there is only one button by pressing and releasing which you can toggle-switch between two versions.
+Also, you can open the previous version and the new one in the new window and compare them manually, which is not giving you much insight if you don’t look hard enough.

-- The main benefit of GoProof is its Adobe integrations, namely Adobe Creative Cloud add-on, that comes free together with proofing tool.
-It is a totally brilliant option for designers who can save their time without buying Adobe digital products separately.
-However, at the same time, it might be the exact reason why GoProof does not indicate their pricing on the website.
+- The main benefit of GoProof is its Adobe integrations, namely the Adobe Creative Cloud add-on, which comes free with a proofing tool.
+It is a great option for designers who can save time without buying Adobe digital products separately.
+However, at the same time, it might be the exact reason why GoProof does not indicate its pricing on the website.
+More so, the last time the plug-in was updated was in the year 2019, three years ago, which means it doesn’t get much attention from the devs.

 The Pros and Cons of GoProof

-- Pros: stats at the main page, the widest mark-up tools range ever, Adobe Creative Cloud add-on.
+- Pros: stats at the main page, the widest mark-up tools range ever.

-- Cons: almost no compare modes, user management is a bit inconvenient, pricing is not specified.
+- Cons: updates are not regular, almost no compare options, user management is a bit inconvenient, and pricing is not specified.

 GoProof vs Approval Studio: comparison table